meltmedia/the-ark/README.md

 Input Generator
 : Creates a random user to input in a form.

+Picard Client
+: Posts to a created Picard schema.

 Rhino Client
 : Post test results to the Rhino front-end.